CalculatedContent/WeightWatcher/README.md

 	 <b>Note:</b> This is experimental but we have seen some success here
  </summary>

 The WeightWatcher `alpha` metric may be used to detect when to apply early stopping.
-When the average `alpha` (summary statistic) drops below `2.0`, this indicates that the model may be over-trained and early stopping is necesary.
+When the average `alpha` (summary statistic) drops below `2.0`, this indicates that the model may be over-trained and early stopping is necessary.

 Below is an example of this, showing training loss and test lost curves for a small Transformer model, trained from scratch, along with the average `alpha` summary statistic.